Duosion/starpoint/docs/connecting-ios.md

 23. You will now be connected to Starpoint.

 ## (Optional) Manual Server Start Method
-1. Navigate to the mitmproxy Program Files directory, usually located at ``C:\Program Files\mitmproxy\bin``.
+1. Navigate to the .mitmproxy folder in the Starpoint install directory.
-2. Open a command prompt in this directory and run the following line:
+2. Open a command prompt in this folder and run the following line:
    ```
-   .\mitmproxy -p 8080 -s "path/to/starpoint/directory/scripts/mitm-redirect-traffic.py"
+   .\mitmproxy.exe --mode wireguard --set connection_strategy=lazy -s ..\scripts\mitm-redirect-traffic.py
    ```
    - **Note**: The ``path/to/starpoint/directory`` portion of the below command should be replaced with the path to the directory where you installed Starpoint, keep the ``/scripts/mitm-redirect-traffic.py`` portion.
 3. Go to the directory where you have Starpoint installed; open a new terminal, and start the server.